Creating your business plan

 Done correctly, your business plan will help overcome and identify any weakness or adversity.
 It will assist you in identifying your market and meeting those requirements.
 The plan will be necessary in applying for investment or mentor advise and ultimately, should you decide, will help to sell your successful business.

 Front of mind

-Let’s jump forward.
-You’re the proud owner of your roadmap to success, how to make sure your plan turns into reality?
-Like many planning documents you’ll do for your business, turning them into actions is often the challenge.
+Now that you’re the proud owner of your roadmap to success, how do you turn your plan into reality?
 Here’s a few ideas how to keep your business plan front of mind:

-- Turn your goals and initiatives from your plan into actions.
+- Turn the goals and initiatives from your plan into actions.
 Grab your highlighter and identify what needs to happen.
-Turn this into a to-do list with priorities and allocate to your team.
+Turn this into a to-do list with priorities that you can allocate to your team.

 - Pop a regular event in your calendar to review your plan.
-I suggest you review your plan at least quarterly though just as useful is to stagger reviews (particularly if you’re time poor).
-For example month 1 – competitive analysis, month 2 – market research … you get the picture!
+I suggest you review your plan at least quarterly though it’s just as useful to stagger reviews (particularly if you’re time poor).
+For example month 1 – competitive analysis, month 2 – market research… you get the picture!

 That’s it.
 No plan is perfect but a good plan can be the difference between success and failure in business!

 Good luck!
 And be sure to download your free guide here to learn more about how you can make your best business plan work.